trev710/CrunchyCarrot_frontend/README.md

 As a user I want to be able to:

-Login/ create an account (Auth) to give the user a way to be unique in the community like choose an avatar image and unique username
+Login/ create an account (Auth)

+as the user have a way to be unique in the community like choose an avatar image and unique username

 Be able to navigate between the login page, a page to add movies, and a page that shows all the movies to talk about.

+Be able to make my own reviews

+Be able to update those reviews

+be able to delete reviews,

-Be able to make my own reviews, update those reviews and delete reviews, also respond to other user reviews and be able to view other users profiles and add them to a list of people im following so I can interact with the community
+be able to respond to other user reviews

+be able to view other users profiles and add them to a list of people im following on the profile page

 Stretch: